Patient's Query

 Welcome back to icliniq.com.

 It is nice to hear that your colonoscopy is normal.
 Had a look at your angiogram report (attachment removed to protect patient identity).
-Celiac and SMA (spinal muscular atrophy) are the blood vessels from our aorta (chief artery of the body) which supply the intestines.
-There are few scenarios in which the arterial supply to intestines through these vessels turn insufficient.
-These are rare scenarios and can happen due to narrowing of the origin of these vessels from the aorta.
+Celiac and SMA (spinal muscular atrophy) are the blood vessels from our aorta (chief artery of the body) that supply the intestines.
+There are a few scenarios in which the arterial supply to the intestines through these vessels becomes insufficient.
+These are rare scenarios and can happen due to the narrowing of the origin of these vessels from the aorta.
 This results in recurrent abdominal pain, which usually occurs after having food (postprandial pain) when the demand for increased blood by the intestine is not met.

 The mere presence of a narrowing does not mean we need to treat it.
 Our intestines gradually adapt by developing collateral blood vessels.
-Some amount of narrowing can be present in normal individuals too.
-Only patients who have the typical features of arterial insufficiency like postprandial pain, weight loss, etc., need to be treated.
-Regarding your case, the pain is not typical and your symptoms cannot be explained completely with this.
+Some amount of narrowing can be present in normal individuals, too.
+Only patients who have the typical features of arterial insufficiency, like postprandial pain, weight loss, etc., need to be treated.
+Regarding your case, the pain is not typical, and your symptoms cannot be explained completely by this.

 Thank you doctor,